What is a Civil Marriage?

 Once you’ve reserved a date at Pendrell Hall it is your responsibility to book the registrar and settle all fees directly with them.
 Although every care has been taken when compiling this information please refer to Staffordshire County Council’s website for the most up to date information and fee structure for your civil marriage.

-Thank you to our wonderful Event Manager, Sarah B, for sharing the photographs of her recent civil marriage at Pendrell Hall taken by One Little Daisy.
+Thank you to Sarah & Craig for sharing the photographs of their recent civil marriage at Pendrell Hall taken by One Little Daisy.

 What about a Church Wedding?